Provision of medical and dental aid to Syrian refugees and displaced Iraqi families in camps in Iraqi Kurdistan

-Together with Terre des Hommes Italy and thanks to the mobile clinic and the launching of 2 dental practices, we reach more than 24,000 Syrian refugees and Iraqis with specialist medical care.
+Together with Terre des Hommes Italy, thanks to the mobile clinic and the opening of 2 dental offices, we reach over 24,000 with specialist medical care.
+Syrian refugees and Iraqis.

-In the Baharka and Qushtapa camps, dental surgeries are working at full capacity.
+Dental offices are in full swing in the Darashakran and Qushtapa camps.
 The refugees living here have not had access to a dentist for 4 years.

 under the care of a dentist